rehierl/node-tree-outliner/3-2-0-design-3.md

 'next subsequent' node" instead of the above strict definition (i.e. "begins with the next sibling").

 () Reader libraries tend to create implicit whitespace nodes.
 Because of that, if an implicit whitespace node would immediately follow a loosely defined sectioning node, then the intended next subsequent node would not be the next sibling of an ancestor.
+That is, because that whitespace node would be the next sibling.
 Consequently, and in order to truly support a loose definition, those whitespace nodes would have to be taken into account.

 () A strict type-2 sectioning node, if it has no next sibling, can still have nodes that are subsequent to its exit event (i.e. the next sibling of one of its ancestors).
-After all, once a section is marked as being open inside of the corresponding exit event, the section remains to be open until it is closed.
+After all, once a section is marked as being open by the sectioning node's exit event, the section remains to be open until it is closed.
 Because of that, a loose definition combines in itself, multiple strict definitions (i.e. "next sibling", "the parent's next sibling", etc).
 A loose definition would therefore mean that the semantics of a sectioning